BlaqueDevs/se-assignment-day-4-software-project-management-NataliaBobo/README.md

 Project planning > Through this, the project budget can be analysed to create a clear roadmap foe the project and to identify potential cost drivers.

-Effective Communation
-A clear and effective communication to the stakeholders concerning the project cost provides regular updates, similar to the first point accurate budget evaluation.
+Effective Communication > A clear and effective communication to the stakeholders concerning the project cost provides regular updates, similar to the first point accurate budget evaluation.

-Using project management tools, Asana, Trello, Jira, these tools can provide valuable insights into project performance and help to identify potential cost overruns.
+Using project management tools(Asana, Trello, Jira) > These tools can provide valuable insights into project performance and help to identify potential cost overruns.

 Risk Management > Identify and assess potential risks that could impact the project budget, minimize the impact of these risks.